-Is OneDrive for Business Ransomware Protection Enough?
+The Truth About OneDrive Business Ransomware Protection

 Key Takeaways

-• Position OneDrive correctly in your security plan: Treat it as a collaboration tool with helpful, built-in security features, not as a standalone ransomware defense or a dedicated backup solution.
+- Position OneDrive correctly in your security plan: Treat it as a collaboration tool with helpful, built-in security features, not as a standalone ransomware defense or a dedicated backup solution.

-• Recognize its key limitations to avoid risk: The 30-day recovery window is too short for dormant threats, and its file-syncing feature can unintentionally spread encrypted files, creating a widespread incident from a single compromised device.
+- Recognize its key limitations to avoid risk: The 30-day recovery window is too short for dormant threats, and its file-syncing feature can unintentionally spread encrypted files, creating a widespread incident from a single compromised device.

-• Build a layered defense for true resilience: Go beyond OneDrive's native protections by implementing stronger measures like Managed Detection and Response (MDR) for continuous threat hunting, multi-factor authentication to secure accounts, and isolated, immutable backups to ensure you can always recover your data.
+- Build a layered defense for true resilience: Go beyond OneDrive's native protections by implementing stronger measures like Managed Detection and Response (MDR) for continuous threat hunting, multi-factor authentication to secure accounts, and isolated, immutable backups to ensure you can always recover your data.

 At its core, ransomware is a type of malicious software that encrypts your files, making them completely inaccessible.
 Once your data is locked, the attackers demand a payment, or ransom, in exchange for the decryption key.
 Think of it as digital kidnapping where your company’s most critical information is the hostage.
 For any business leader, this isn't just a technical problem; it's a direct threat to operations, finances, and reputation.